Coronavirus (COVID-19) Updates

 - Students should remain at home or elsewhere in accordance with state and federal guidelines.
 Residential Life will communicate directly to students as to how and when belongings can be retrieved.
-Students who have been approved by Residential Life to stay because they have nowhere else to go will be allowed to remain on campus.
-Dining options and other essential services will continue to be provided.
+Students who were approved by Residential Life to stay because they have nowhere else to go have been allowed to remain on campus.
+Dining options and other essential services continue to be provided to those students.

 - Employees at Storrs, the regional campuses and School of Law who can telecommute should plan to work from home, with their supervisor’s approval, until further notice.
 Human Resources addresses this and many other questions in its guidance letter and FAQ for employees, and will be working with unit leaders to continue to reduce the number of employees working on our campuses in the days ahead.

-- All on-campus research activities at all UConn location, including UConn Health, has stopped and labs have closed until further notice.
+- All on-campus research activities at all UConn locations, including UConn Health, have stopped and labs have closed until further notice.
 Further guidance for active researchers and industry partners is available on the Research link at right.